John-H-B/John-H-B/README.md

 This is my personal github profile.
 Most of the repos are repurposed from larger pieces of work, but show some interesting effects or just include code that I hope may be useful for others.

-**Please visit the main research homepage if you're here for details on the IS/ID project: https://github.com/ISIDLSHTM**
+**Please visit the main research homepage if you're here for details regarding the IS/ID project: https://github.com/ISIDLSHTM**

 If you're working with conditional binary probabilities the <i>PairProbabilityCopulas</i> repo might be of interest.

-- 💬 Ask me about multi-objective optimisation and surrogate modelling
+- 💬 Ask me about multi-objective optimisation and surrogate modelling.

 <!--
 **John-H-B/John-H-B** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.